 Recruiting experienced appraisers

-In a tough labor market, as many areas are today, recruiting experienced appraisers can be hard.
+In a tough labor market recruiting experienced appraisers can be difficult.

 Stress the benefits to experienced appraisers in your advertising.
 For example, “Tired of working for a low fee split with no benefits?
 The Robert Jones Group offers a competitive fee split plus health and pension benefits.
 “Ready to move on to more challenging appraisal assignments?
 Thompson Appraisal and Consulting offers a wide variety of large commercial appraisal assignments.”

-A base salary (or a draw) plus commission is common in commercial appraisal firms.
-What about offering a full salary, for example, $40,000 to $50,000 per year?
+A base salary (or a draw), plus commission, is common in commercial appraisal firms.
+What about offering a full salary, for example, $50,000 to $60,000 per year?
 Many appraisers would prefer a salary, particularly if you are recruiting former or current institutional appraisers.

 Consider giving a bonus to anyone in your firm who recruits an appraiser who gets hired.
 Often associate appraisers have better contacts than the principal.
 They know who is looking for a new position.
 The cost of a $1,000 to $2,000 bonus can easily be made up in a month’s worth of completed appraisal assignments by the new hire.